dadwic/PageZilla/site/docs/guides/basic-tutorial.md

 ### Enabling Drag and Drop
 Inside a User Component, we have access to the `useNode` hook which provides several information and methods related to the corresponding `Node`.

-The first thing we will need to do is to let Craft.js to manage the DOM of our component.
-The hook provides `connectors` which act as a bridge between the DOM and the events in Craft.js:
+The first thing we will need to do is to let PageZilla to manage the DOM of our component.
+The hook provides `connectors` which act as a bridge between the DOM and the events in PageZilla:

 ```jsx {4,7,10}